SemVink: Advancing VLMs' Semantic Understanding of Optical Illusions via Visual Global Thinking: Related Work

-HC-Bench fills this void by systematically evaluating VLMs’ capacity to simulate human perceptual adjustments—a prerequisite for robustness in real-world scenarios like medical imaging (subtle lesions) or security (steganographic content).
+SemVink fills these voids by comprehensively evaluating VLMs’ capacity to simulate human perceptual adjustments which is a prerequisite for robustness in real-world scenarios like medical imaging (subtle lesions) or security (steganographic content) and proposing a simple but effective solution to address this problem.